gzgracez/CS-109A-Final-Project/docs/final_notebook/models.md

     [L2 Reg] Classification accuracy for test set: 0.6699604743083004

-L1 regularization performs much better than L2.
+We can see that L1 regularization performs much better than L2.
 The L1 regularized model achieves about 88.8% accuracy in the training data and about 88.9% in the test, well outperforming our baseline model.
 The L2 regularized model performs on par with our baseline, achieving a training accuracy of around 69.2% and a test accuracy of 66.9%.

 # kNN

+We next decided to try a different classification approach, specifically, the k-nearest neighbors model.

 ```python